miklevin/MikeLev.in/_posts/2022-10-26-running-automated-script-on-nas-24x7-under-lxd-container.md

 headline: "Learning LXD and Container Station: My Journey to Automate Tasks on my NAS 24x7!"
 description: I'm documenting my journey of learning about Container Station and LXD, and how I successfully set up a long-running script in a Linux Container on my QNAP NAS.
 I've already created two YouTube videos to document the process, and now I'm working on changing the script into a Python one and making it do something to remind me of something daily.
 Follow my journey and learn how to set up your own Linux Container!
 keywords: Container Station, LXD, lxc, QNAP NAS, automated script, long-running script, Linux Container, Python, YouTube, video, documentation, journey, learning
-categories: lxc, youtube, python, container
+categories: youtube, container, lxc, python
 permalink: /blog/running-automated-script-on-nas-24x7-under-lxd-container/
 layout: post
 group: blog